HannahDelaney/portfolio-site-2020/_galleries/highlights.md

 img-1-client: Valley Heartland CFDC
 img-1-date: 2022-2023
 img-1-role: Web Design
 img-1-p: <a href="https://valleycfdc.ca/">Valley Heartland CFDC</a> is a hub of resources and funding opportunities that allow rural businesses to thrive.
 This website redesign was required to communicate with and allow visitors and neighbours to access services more effectively.
-The introduction of digital resources like the business calculators differentiate them from similar small business development organizations, and the custom pages provided a fun opportunity for me to play with animations!
+The introduction of digital resources like the business calculators differentiate them from similar small business development organisations, and the custom pages provided a fun opportunity for me to play with animations!

 gallery-2-h: Non-Alcoholic Split Case Design
 img-2-1: wwbc-nonalc-split-two-view.jpg